International Journal of Statistics and Applied Mathematics

 How to cite this article:

-Kriti Kumari, Shalini Chandra and Samarjit Kar.
+Kriti Kumari, Shalini Chandra, Samarjit Kar.
 Forecasting foreign tourist arrivals to India using alternative forecasting combinations.
-International Journal of Statistics and Applied Mathematics.
-2019; 4(5): 20-24.
+Int J Stat Appl Math 2019;4(5):20-24.